jjcloudjames/TextFields/README.md

-# TextFields  adding project for share as an excercising using GitHub and future reference
+# TextFields  adding project for share as an exercising using GitHub and future reference